Next check in --:--

 Marine Forecast Cape Flattery to James Island

-S wind 20 to 25 kt.
-Seas 5 to 7 ft, building to 7 to 10 ft after midnight.
-Wave Detail: S 7 ft at 6 seconds and SW 7 ft at 9 seconds.
-Rain.
+NW wind 5 to 10 kt.
+Seas 5 to 7 ft.
+Wave Detail: NW 5 ft at 5 seconds and W 6 ft at 14 seconds.

 Data from NOAA National Weather Service.
 Forecast updates every 6 hours.